Statuses in Latin with translation. Quotes in Latin with translation

 Photo: www.publicdomainpictures.net

-Below are 170 Latin winged expressions and proverbs with transliteration (transcription) and stress.
+Below are 170 Latin catchphrases and proverbs with transliteration (transcription) and accents.

 Sign ў denotes a non-syllable sound [y].

-Sign g x denotes a fricative [γ] , which corresponds to G in Belarusian, as well as the corresponding sound in Russian words God, yeah and so on.
+Sign g x denotes a fricative sound [γ] , which corresponds to G in the Belarusian language, as well as the corresponding sound in Russian words God, yeah and so on.

 1. A mari usque ad mare.